ejaduwari/SCARA-Robot-Arm/README.md

 ### Extrusion mount & Linear actuator
 The second degree of freedom offers a linear movement.
 The arm is mounted to a part that moves along the z-axis.
 Initially I went for a gantry design but decided to go with a stepper controlled linear rod instead.
 I felt the gantry was too finicky and would require more power to move because of its own weight.
 The linear rod offers a simpler design, without the need of adding a timing belt like we would with the gantry.

-Initial design:
+The photo below shows the intial design for the vertical axis linear actuator which has now been scrapped.

 ![gantry](https://user-images.githubusercontent.com/78376139/207983213-87784e79-82ee-4f0c-b5af-4b3ef91dc8db.png)

 More information on the linear rod and the rest of the project will be released shortly! :)